Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 The backsplash is one of the most critical kitchen design areas.
 Together with the floor, it sets the entire tone for the kitchen.

-So, should you be experimental with it?
+So, should you experiment with it?
 Absolutely.
-And the most radical you can get is by incorporating a mirrored backsplash.
+The most radical thing you can get is to incorporate a mirrored backsplash.
 The mirrored backsplash uses polished, reflective tiles to create a mirror effect.
 Now, this is where you need to pay attention.
 This design idea cannot be used with very bright colors.

 Since you already have something very reflective, you need dark colors to complement the reflective tiles.
 So, instead of colors such as yellow or crimson, you should try cool gray for the floors.
 On the other hand, dark wood would be great for the cabinets.